trinitytakei/tech-and-tao-with-trinity-takei/content/blog/remote_work_part_0.md

 This makes sense - you have your own setup, reliable Wi-Fi, kitchen, you can take a nap whenever you want, be with your family and have a greater degree of freedom.

-Even if you decide to go nomad, you won’t travel nearly as much as you think you will - constant setup, finding reliable wifi, the hassle of figuring out all the things in your new location all the time can be frustrating - especially if you want to put in a good amount of work over a large swathes of time.
+Even if you decide to go nomad, you won’t travel nearly as much as you think you will - constant setup, finding reliable wifi, the hassle of figuring out all the things in your new location all the time can be frustrating - especially if you want to put in a good amount of work over large swathes of time.

 In the beginning your wanderlust will prevail and you won't even notice these challenges.
 However, the excitement will eventually wear off.